hzeller/rpi-rgb-led-matrix/README.md

 chain.
 Though full color pwm (color images), the refresh rate goes down considerably after 6-8 boards.

-Here a typical pinout on these LED panels, found on the circuit board:
-![Hub 75 interface][hub75]

 ### Up to 3 Panels with newer Raspberry Pis with 40 GPIO pins! ###
 If you have one of the newer plus models of the Raspberry Pi 1 or the